 The greatest anime series ever produced, K-On, is set in a town somewhere in Japan that we never learn the name of.
 Based on the show, it seems to be a relatively small, peaceful town.
 Like so many other Japanese students, the light music club’s girls take the Shinkansen bullet train on a school trip to Kyoto to marvel at the old capital’s plentiful sights and atmosphere.

 The irony is that in fact, most of the scenery from K-On‘s imaginary town is taken from the streets of that same Kyoto.
-Some everyday locations are only a relaxing walk away from those that the girls were excited about on the school trip.
+What ought to be everyday locations for the girls are only a relaxing walk away from those that they were excited about on the school trip.
 This makes the whole school trip a somewhat funny concept.
 When they got lost, might the girls not have accidentally wandered back home?

-My bigger pilgrimages were two tours by bicycle.
+The bigger pilgrimages I did were two tours by bicycle.
 I had my own bike in Kyoto, and since some of the distances between pilgrimage spots were rather long, I decided on nice several-hour bicycle tours.
 It worked out rather well.
 In this post, I’ll chronicle the two cycles, and I’ll also include compilations of locations I visited separately.

 First bicycle tour: school routes and familiar surroundings